osxmidi/LinVst/README.md

 in the old wineprefix ~/.wine (default wineprefix) then there is a high probablity that the ~/.wine (default wineprefix) is causing some problems.

-To test the same plugin using the default wineprefix (~/.wine), exit the Terminal used for testing and then install the plugin into the default wineprefix and set it up using linvstconvert.
+To test the same plugin using the default wineprefix (~/.wine), delete the temporary wineprefix rm -R .my-new-prefix and then exit the Terminal used for testing and then install the plugin into the default wineprefix and set it up using linvstconvert.

 -------